toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 # AdWords Fundamentals

-[Test on: Dad's calendar, my books, Piel Canela]
+[Test on: Dad's calendar, my books, Piel Canela, Proofreader (book and cloud)]

 Ads should be clear, relevant, and include a link to your website.